folio-org/stripes-testing/README.md

 Some tests are contained within ui-testing itself while others live in the individual UI modules, and can be executed from there by ui-testing.

-## install node packages first
+## Install node packages first

     $ yarn install

-## run the main tests with default user/pw/url/debug level
+## Run the main tests with default user/pw/url/debug level

     $ yarn test

-### run individual tests contained in ui-testing
+## Run individual tests contained in ui-testing

     $ ./node_modules/.bin/mocha test/checkout.js   # runs the checkout test that visits multiple apps